Uninett/Argus/docs/reference/htmx-frontend.rst

 ---------

 If *all the settings you need to change* can be set via environment variables, use ``argus.htmx.settings`` as your settings-file.
-Othwerise, read on.
+Otherwise, read on.

 Do this in your workdir, which could be the checked out `argus-server`_ repo.